 10. Be patient and consistent.

 Restoring your toddler’s sleep pattern might feel impossible at the moment.
-But let me assure you that with consistency and patience, you can help your toddler settle into a new sleep pattern and sleep through the night.
+But let me assure you that you can help your toddler settle into a new sleep pattern and sleep through the night with consistency and patience.

-Test different bedtime routines or sleep rules until you figure out what works for your toddler and your family.
+Test different bedtime routines or sleep rules until you figure out what works for your toddler and family.
 Once you set the rules that meet your toddler’s needs, stick to them.
-No matter how difficult it seems, being consistent will save the day(and your sanity).
+Being consistent will save the day(and your sanity) no matter how difficult it seems.